 As a child I found this custard wondrous and magical.
 How one could prepare it so there was beautiful lemony custard on the bottom and a light cakey top was unimaginable.
 It’s quite easy, I’ve learned with my first crack at.
 Though I prepared this from a family recipe, my mother believes my grandmother (who passed the recipe to my Mom) was first inspired to make it from a Joy of Cooking recipe so I want to be sure to give that nod here too not knowing the true roots of this in our family culinary lineage.
 I made mine in the same custard cups my Mom used to make it when I was a child.
 I will resist labeling them as ‘vintage’.

-5. In a separate upright mixer bowl or hand held mixer, beat 4 egg whites until firm but not dry.
+- In a separate upright mixer bowl or using a hand held mixer, beat 4 egg whites until firm but not dry.

-7. Spoon gently into custard cups (do not pour).
+- Spoon gently into custard cups (do not pour).
 Place custard cups into a roasting pan where they will not touch each other.
-Add hot tap water to reach halfway up the side of the custard cups (this is known as cooking in a ‘water bath’).
+Add hot tap water to reach halfway up the side of the custard cups (water bath).